chrs4711/hello-argo/apps/readme.md

 # apps

-This directory contains "applications" to be deployed into kubernets.
+This directory contains "applications" to be deployed into kubernetes.
 At this point just yml definitions